w3f/polkadot-wiki/docs/learn/learn-system-chains.md

 ### Bridge Hub

-Before Polkadot and Kusama supported their first parachains, the only way to design a bridge was to put the logic onto the Relay Chain itself.
+Before Polkadot and Kusama supported their first parachains, the only way to design a bridge was to put the logic onto the relay chain itself.
 Since both networks now support parachains, it makes sense to have a parachain on each network dedicated to bridges.
 This is because of the execution isolation provided by parachains.